araobp/nlan/README.md

 ##Policy
 - Write codes!
 - Powerpoint documents, no thanks.
+- Respect CLI!
+Think "CLI for SDN"!
+(YANG/NETCONF is sort of "CLI for SDN", but we may re-invent another form of "CLI for SDN" supporting transaction/rollback)

 ##Use case
 - Network simulation, especially simulated WAN to test routing daemons (such as quagga/zebra) and other SDN-related "go-something"